piroor/tweet.sh/README.md

 In this case this script stays running.
 To stop the process, you need to send the `SIGINT` signal via Ctrl-C or something.

+*Important note: you cannot use this feature together with `search` command with a handler.
+Only one streaming API is allowed for you at once.*
+*If you hope to watch search results with mentions, use the `-k` option instead of the `search` command.*

 ## How to favorite/unfavorite a tweet?